What is a supplement?

 What about other supplements for specific disease conditions?

 "Some disease conditions are responsive to treatment with specific supplements."

 Some disease conditions are responsive to treatment with specific supplements.
-Supplements that may be of use in geriatric pets with specific disease conditions include glandular therapy or whole tissue supplements for degenerative processes; digestive enzymes or probiotics for gastrointestinal disease; chondroprotective agents (supplements that protect integrity of cartilage) such as glucosamine to improve mobility and delay progression of degenerative joint disease; and milk thistle for chronic liver problems, to name just a few.
+Supplements that may be of use in geriatric pets with specific disease conditions include, but are not limited to, glandular therapy or whole tissue supplements for degenerative processes; digestive enzymes or probiotics for gastrointestinal disease; chondroprotective agents (supplements that protect integrity of cartilage) such as glucosamine to improve mobility and delay progression of degenerative joint disease; and milk thistle for chronic liver problems.
 If you are giving these supplements to your pet, it is wise to inform your veterinarian, so that any other treatments that may be required can be effectively integrated.

 How do I know whether a supplement is effective?

 Very few supplements and herbs have been subjected to scientific trials to determine their efficacy, especially in animals.
 Indeed, much of the information about the use of supplements comes from anecdotal or testimonial evidence (someone tells you about their personal experience or about another patient who showed some benefit when taking the product).
 Supplements are also often used because of their effects in humans or laboratory research.
 Although this information may be of help, it is incomplete, and may not give a realistic indication of potential benefits to your pet.

 With respect to geriatric pets, enhanced appearance (especially of the skin and coat), improved mobility, and increased activity levels are all beneficial outcomes potentially observed through the use of supplements.
 There may even be an observable dose-related response, where improvements are noticed when a supplement is given, but then diminish when the supplement is discontinued.
 In these situations, the benefits of the supplement become obvious to both owner and veterinarian.